zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

 To prevent the oversharing of information, each specific Call Queue or Auto Attendant should have its own Microsoft 365 group for Shared Voicemail.
 If you configure call redirection so that multiple Call Queues with different agents share a common Shared Voicemail group, every user in that group has permission to manage voicemails.
 This configuration can inadvertently lead to oversharing sensitive information.
 For this reason, we recommend creating a separate Shared Voicemail group for each individual Call Queue or Auto Attendant.

-For more information, see [manage-your-call-queue-and-auto-attendant-settings-in-microsoft-teams](https://support.microsoft.com/office/52c741c6-8577-4faf-aa5a-c7853e0ab8f8).
+For more information, see [Manage your call queue and auto attendant settings in Microsoft Teams](https://support.microsoft.com/office/52c741c6-8577-4faf-aa5a-c7853e0ab8f8).

 ### Auto Attendants